jalalah/389Rfall18/week/4/writeup/README.md

 * To launch into the interactive (inner) shell: shell
 * Display a help menu: help
-* Download files: pull <remote path> <local path>
+* Download files: pull -remote path- -local path-
 * Quit: quit

-The inner shell (what's launched when executing shell) allows you to be directly on the Cornerstone Airline's server.
+The inner shell allows you to be directly on the Cornerstone Airline's server.
 With this, you'll be able to navigate through Krueger's server with full root privilidges.

 ## Makeup Of the Script

 The script was created in a simple manner, it only requires: a single method, loops, conditionals, and a socket.

 When first running the code, you are within the outer shell and are restricted to the four commands listed above.
-Each command eligible within the outer shell are executed by using if statements then calling the desired *execute_cmd* method.
+Each command eligible within the outer shell are executed by using if statements then calling the *execute_cmd* method.

 When launching the inner shell, a similiar process takes place.
 The only difference is tracking the directory the user cd's into.

-The shell code can be found [here](https://github.com/jalalah/389Rfall18/blob/master/week/4/shell.py).